Salt & Wind Travel

 Campobaja (Roma Norte neighborhood)

-A restaurant rooted in origins, you’ll feast on fresh salads, ceviches, and tostadas topped with fresh Mexican seafood at Campobaja.
-Between the retractable roofed ceiling, natural feeling vibe, and great food, this spot highlights all that we love about the best Mexico City restaurants: inviting design and incredible seafood.
-Oh, and, in our opinion, the craft cocktails alone are worth a visit.
+Between the retractable roof ceiling, natural vibe, and great food, this spot highlights all that we love about the best Mexico City restaurants: inviting design and incredible seafood.
+Oh, and, in our opinion, the craft cocktails alone are worth a visit on a Sunday evening.

 Meals Served On Sundays: Brunch, Lunch, and early Dinner